Principles of Programming

 A programming paradigm is a fundamental style or approach to programming that defines how we structure and organise code to solve problems.

 There are several major paradigms, and many modern languages support more than one (these are called multi-paradigm languages).
-The WJEC AS specification requires knowledge of four paradigms: procedural, object-oriented, declarative, and functional.
+The WJEC AS specification requires knowledge of four paradigms: procedural, event-driven, visual and mark-up languages.

 Procedural Programming